.500 S&W Magnum: Performance

 Cor-Bon introduced the .500 S&W Special in 2004 as a lower energy and lower recoiling alternative to the .500 S&W Magnum cartridge.
 This cartridge is compatible with handguns chambered for the .500 S&W Magnum and fires a 350 gr bullet at 1250 ft/s.
 These low-recoiling alternatives to the full-power .500 S&W Magnum significantly reduce felt recoil, which is especially noticeable in the shorter 4 in handguns.
 The cartridge is available from several manufacturers.

 The .500 S&W Magnum has very high recoil energy and recoil velocity.
 The high energy and velocity of the recoil produce significant muzzle rise in revolvers so chambered.
 Smith & Wesson incorporated design features to help mitigate both the perceived and actual recoil of their Model 500 revolver.
 The revolver is equipped with a compensator and Hogue Sorbothane grips.
 The revolver's considerable weight of 56–82 oz plays a substantial role in moderating the recoil of the cartridge.
 Aftermarket offerings exist to mount a rifle-style muzzle brake to the S&W Model 500, further decreasing recoil.

 A double-discharge effect is sometimes observed with the cartridge.
-The heavy recoil causes some shooters to inadvertently squeeze the trigger as a reflexive action to hold on to the revolver soon after the discharge of the previous round.
-Furthermore, some shooters have experienced the cylinder unlocking and rotating after the firing of cartridge, which is a partial manifestation of the same phenomenon.
+The heavy recoil leads some shooters to inadvertently squeeze the trigger a second time soon after the discharge of the previous round.
+This phenomenon is only applicable to double action revolvers, however.